-In this section, we consider group assignment schemes induced by block designs (see Section~\ref{sec_pre} for necessary preliminaries).
-In fact, block designs naturally extend Construction~\ref{con:sym}, in the sense that $\mathcal{A}_{all}$ is a degenerated block design with $\lambda = 1$.
+In fact, block design naturally extends symmetric design (Construction~\ref{constr:symmetric-design}), in the sense that $\symmetricdesign$ is a degenerated block design with $t = k$ and $\lambda = 1$.
 In what follows, a ``block'' in the block design is also called a ``group'' in the group assignment scheme.

-The following lemma shows the effectiveness of block designs: \begin{lemma} For every $r$-$(n, k, \lambda)$-design and $\mu=r/k$, the induced custody scheme is $\gamma$-reliable with efficiency factor $\eta$ lower bounded as follows:
+The following theorem, which is proven in Appendix~\ref{app:proof-thm-block-design}, shows the effectiveness of block designs: \begin{theorem} For every $t$-$(n, k, \lambda)$-design $(S, \blockdesign)$, let $\mu \geq (t - 1)/k$ (which implies that $r \geq t$), then the efficiency factor $\eta$ of the custody scheme induced by $\blockdesign$ and $\mu$ against a $\gamma$-adversary (i.e., the adversary corrupting $s = \gamma n$ nodes) is lower bounded as follows: